Max Johnson: North Carolina

 On November 29, 2023, Johnson committed to North Carolina.
-Following Drake Maye's departure, Johnson competed with Conner Harrell for the Tar Heel starting quarterback job, with Johnson being named the starter.
-In the season opener against Minnesota, he left the game with a right-leg injury.
-The next day, it was announced that Johnson would miss the remainder of the 2024 season after undergoing surgery.
+Following Drake Maye's departure to the NFL, Johnson competed with Jacolby Criswell and Conner Harrell for the Tar Heels' starting quarterback job and was named the starter.
+In the season opener against Minnesota, he suffered a season-ending broken femur and underwent surgery the following day.
+Johnson missed the remainder of the 2024 season after undergoing five surgeries, and during his recovery it was revealed that the severity of the injury had created a legitimate concern that he could lose his leg.